brechtcs/dat-portal/README.md

 To get the `dat-portal` command for running your own gateway, use [npm](https://www.npmjs.com/):

 ```
-npm i -g dat-portal
+npm install -g dat-portal
 ```

 ## Usage

-You can run `dat-portal` to start a gateway server that listens on port 3000.
+Run `dat-portal` to start a gateway server that listens on port 3000.
 You can also configure it!
-You can print usage information with `dat-portal -h`:
+Print usage information with `dat-portal -h`:

 ```
 $ dat-portal -h